Select Page

 Paul Donatiu manages the Queensland Threatened Plant Network.
 Paul has a study background in architecture, psychology and environmental management, and has practised community development and community education.
 He has worked for WWF, Greening Australia, Queensland National Parks Association, Griffith University and Healthy Land and Water.
 Apart from species recovery, Paul’s fields of interest include ecological restoration, fire ecology, landscape ecology, and the management and preservation of cultural landscapes.
 Paul has also completed a Churchill Fellowship that examined how five national agencies in Europe, USA and South Africa were dealing with climate impacts on their protected areas.
 In his spare time, Paul can be found wandering the bush adding to his personal visual herbarium, gardening, reading or wrangling his two daughters (not necessarily in that order!).

 Queensland is the most biodiverse State in Australia with over 14,000 species of native plants/allied species and 1424 regional ecosystems.
 More than one-third of Queensland’s flora are endemic including towering rainforest trees and cryptic desert daisies.
-Over 1000 plants are listed as threatened in the State, and many plant species have a cultural significance that resonates across generations of Traditional Owners.
-17 plants species are listed as extinct.
+Over 1000 plants are listed as threatened in the State, comprising 78% of Queensland’s listed species.
+Many plant species have a cultural significance that resonates across generations of Traditional Owners.
+17 plants species are listed as extinct, and over 100 as Critically Endangered.
 In direct response to this situation a new group – the Queensland Threatened Plant Network – has been created to inspire and support organisations and individuals committed to the conservation and recovery of Queensland’s threatened plants and ecological communities.
+This presentation will cover:

 2. How the Network is developing a collective, informed, and collaborative approach to threatened plant conservation in Queensland by coordinating existing and new on-ground effort, education, training, and information exchange.